Gelassen/words-in-memory/readme.md

 [done] As a user I want the word I have enter to be cached in app.

-As a user I want in case of sentence app split it into words.
+[done] As a user I want in case of sentence app split it into words.

 [done] As a user I want app shows me this words or sentences on the dashboard.